tjbo/dotfiles/README.md

 there are some exceptions below:

 ### Software installed manually:
-- chrome
 - xcode

 ### Software installed with Homebrew
 - android studio
+- google chrome
 - yabai and there is also a path in my zshrc for it
 - vagrant
 - whatsapp
 - flipper

-The home brew stuff can possibly be moved over to Nix?
+- 1password (has to be installed in Apps folder to work properly)